The Secret Life of Pets 2

 The Secret Life of Pets 2 is a 2019 American animated comedy film directed by Chris Renaud and written by Brian Lynch.
-Produced by Illumination, it is the second feature film in the Secret Life of Pets franchise.
-The film features the voices of Patton Oswalt, Eric Stonestreet, Jenny Slate, Kevin Hart, Tiffany Haddish, Lake Bell, Nick Kroll, Dana Carvey, Ellie Kemper, Renaud, Hannibal Buress, Bobby Moynihan, and Harrison Ford.
+Produced by Universal Pictures and Illumination, it is the second feature film in the Secret Life of Pets franchise and the sequel to The Secret Life of Pets (2016).
+The film features the voices of Patton Oswalt (replacing Louis C.K.), Kevin Hart, Eric Stonestreet, Jenny Slate, Tiffany Haddish, Lake Bell, Nick Kroll, Dana Carvey, Ellie Kemper, Hannibal Buress, Bobby Moynihan, and Harrison Ford.

-The Secret Life of Pets 2 was theatrically released in the United States on June 7, 2019, by Universal Pictures.
-It received mixed reviews from critics, and grossed $431 million against a budget of $80 million.
-A further sequel is in development.
+The Secret Life of Pets 2 was theatrically released in the United States on June 7, 2019.
+It received mixed reviews from critics and grossed $431 million on an $80 million budget.
+A sequel is in development, with Renaud returning to direct.

 Plot

-A few years after the events of the first film, Max and Duke's owner Katie has married a man named Chuck and had a son, Liam.
+Three years after the events of the first film, Max and Duke's owner Katie has married a man named Chuck and had a son, Liam.
 Max's resentful, then overprotective, feelings for Liam develop into an itch that leads Katie to get him a humiliating dog cone from the veterinarian, but his luck changes when Duke reveals the family is going on a road trip.

 Before Max leaves, he entrusts his favorite toy, Busy Bee, to his friend Gidget.
 However, Gidget loses Busy Bee in a cat-infested apartment owned by a cat lady, so she gets "cat lessons" from Chloe in order to sneak into the apartment.
-With the help from Norman, Gidget does so alone, but she unintentionally causes all of the apartment cats to hail her as their "queen", after a staged defeat of a “red dot” thus allowing her to retrieve Busy Bee.
+With the help of Norman, Gidget does so alone, but she unintentionally causes all of the apartment cats to hail her as their "queen" after a staged defeat of a “red dot,” thus allowing her to retrieve Busy Bee.

 When Max, Duke, and their family reach a farm owned by Chuck's uncle, Max is unaccustomed to its way of life.
 Local Welsh Sheepdog Rooster tells him to get over his insecurities about Liam and ditches his dog cone.
-After Max tries and fails to emulate Rooster's herding skills, Rooster enlists him to find Cotton, a lost lamb.
-Rooster's advice about overcoming fear helps Max to rescue Cotton from a falling tree in a gorge, earning Rooster's respect.
+After Max tries and fails to emulate Rooster's herding skills, as well as an incident with a flock of sheep, Rooster enlists Max’s help to find Cotton, a lost lamb that ran away.
+Rooster's advice about overcoming fear helps Max improve his newfound bravery and rescue Cotton from a falling tree in a gorge, earning Rooster's respect.